asyaiv/Customer/README.md

 - **DELETE** Deletes a customer based on CustID passed via *QUERY-PARAMETERS*

 ##### Solution considerations: #####
 The four methods use various input delivery mechanisms to demonstrate various use of HTTP parameters.
 However a better practice is a uniform strategy for data input.
-The strategy should consider system requirements and future use.
+The strategy should consider system requirements and future use.While designing API it is recommended to declare media types, effectively use description fields and examples.

 #### Status Codes ####
 - **200** - Successful request (OK)